autonomousvision/transfuser/README.md

 rm model_ckpt/models.zip
 ```

-Note that we have updated the pretrained transfuser model with the checkpoint submitted to the leaderboard.
-This model is trained on a different dataset than the one provided in this repository.
+Note that we have updated the pretrained TransFuser model with the improved checkpoint submitted to the leaderboard.
+This model contains multiple bug fixes and is trained on a different dataset than the one provided in this repository.
 (We are currently unable to share the entire dataset due to some issues.)

 - [CILRS](cilrs)
 - [LBC](https://github.com/bradyz/2020_CARLA_challenge)